Access to Medical Records

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in this practice in the last full financial year was £70,277 before Tax and National insurance.
-This is for seven part-time GPs who have worked in the practice for more than six months.
+The average pay for GPs working in this practice in the last full financial year was £73,345 before Tax and National insurance.
+This is for zero full time GP, eight part time GPs, zero salaried GPs and zero locum GPs who worked in the practice for more than six months.

 Infection Control Annual Statement